Electra (Pleiad)

 In Greek mythology, Electra (/ᵻˈlɛktrə/; Ἠλέκτρα 'amber') was one of the Pleiades, the seven daughters of Atlas and Pleione.
 She lived on the island of Samothrace.
 She had two sons, Dardanus and Iasion (or Eetion), by Zeus.

 Electra was connected with the legend of the Palladium, the sacred statue, which became the talismanic protector of Troy.
 Electra, along with the rest of the Pleiades, were transformed into stars by Zeus.
-By some accounts, she was the one star among seven of the constellation not easily seen, because, since she could not bear to look upon the destruction of Troy, she hid her eyes, or turned away; or in her grief, she abandoned her sisters and became a comet.
+By some accounts she was the one star among seven of the constellation not easily seen because, since she could not bear to look upon the destruction of Troy, she hid her eyes, or turned away; or in her grief, she abandoned her sisters and became a comet.

 Family

 The Pleiades were said to be the daughters of Atlas, who was the son of the Titan Iapetos.
 No early source mentions their mother, but according to some late accounts she was the Oceanid Pleione.
-Hyginus' De Astronomica says that Electra and her six sisters were called the Pleiades because, according to the 1st-century BC Greek scholar and historian Alexander Polyhistor, they were the daughters of Pleione.
-De Astronomica also says that, according to Musaeus, their mother was instead an Oceanid named Aithra, explaining that they were called the Pleiades because there were more (pleion in Greek) of them than their sisters the Hyades.
+Hyginus' De astronomia says that Electra and her six sisters were called the Pleiades because, according to the 1st-century BC Greek scholar and historian Alexander Polyhistor, they were the daughters of Pleione.
+De astronomia also says that, according to Musaeus, their mother was instead an Oceanid named Aithra, explaining that they were called the Pleiades because there were more (pleion in Greek) of them than their sisters the Hyades.
 According to the mythographer Apollodorus, the Pleiades were born to Pleione "at Cyllene" (Mount Cyllene?) in Arcadia.

 On the island of Samothrace, Electra had, by Zeus, a son Dardanus who left Samothrace and founded the city of Dardanus in the Troad.
 Through Dardanus, Electra was the progenitor of the Trojan royal line.
 She also had another son, by Zeus, Iasion (also called Eetion), who, because of an outrage against Demeter (or her statue), was blasted by Zeus' thunderbolt.
 The logographer Hellanicus also makes Electra the mother, by Zeus, of Harmonia the wife of Cadmus, although usually Harmonia is the daughter of Ares and Aphrodite.
 Nonnus also makes Electra the mother of Emathion, who succeeded his brother Dardanus as king of Samothrace.

 According to an Italian tradition, Electra was the wife of the Etruscan king Corythus.
 Her sons Dardanus and Iasion were born in Italy, with Iasion being the son of Electra and Corythus, and Dardanus being the son of Electra and Zeus.